Single Image, Any Face: Generalisable 3D Face Generation: Method

-{\bf Face geometry prior} To facilitate the 3D face modeling from single images, we integrate the human head mesh \cite{chen2024morphable} as a prior.
+To facilitate the 3D face modeling from single images, we integrate the human head mesh \cite{chen2024morphable} as a prior.
 A key difference in our approach is that we use the mesh estimated from the input image, rather than the ground-truth mesh used in \cite{chen2024morphable}.
 The reasons are two-fold: (1) Often no ground-truth mesh is available in many real applications; (2) Using ground-truth mesh tends to make the model over rely on this prior, whilst largely ignoring the appearance of the input image.
-Specifically, we opt for estimating the FLAME mesh $\mathbb{M}$ with $v$ vertices from a single image \cite{RingNet:CVPR:2019, DECA:Siggraph2021, MICA:ECCV2022} during both training and inference.
-As we show in the experiments, this design choice is a key to making our model more generalisable.
-We also demonstrate that the influence of different estimation methods \cite{RingNet:CVPR:2019, DECA:Siggraph2021, MICA:ECCV2022} on the performance can be disregarded.
+Specifically, we opt for estimating the FLAME mesh $\mathbb{M}$ with $v$ vertices from a single image \cite{RingNet:CVPR:2019, DECA:Siggraph2021, zielonka2022mica} during both training and inference.
+This design avoids the need for ground-truth 3D capture, supports privacy-preserving deployment, and as we show in the experiments, effectively prevents the model from overfitting to a fixed mesh template—resulting in better identity preservation and cross-domain generalisation.
+We also demonstrate that the influence of different estimation methods \cite{RingNet:CVPR:2019, DECA:Siggraph2021, zielonka2022mica} on the performance can be disregarded.